raypulver/kat-cr/README.md

 # kat-cr
 ![build status](https://ci.appveyor.com/api/projects/status/github/raypulver/kat-cr)

-This is a node module and CLI application which searches kat.cr for torrents.
+kar-cr is a simple, flexible CLI application and node module which searches kat.cr for torrents.
 The JSON API is no longer fully supported by Kickass Torrents and the RSS feed is also lacking.
-The browser search engine offers the most features, so that is what this application uses to search for torrents.
+The primary browser-based search engine provided by Kickass Torrents offers the most features, so that is what this application uses to search for torrents.

 ## Installation